-Step By Step: Two Stage Dental Implant Procedure in Lewisville - Revive Dental
+Step By Step: Two Stage Dental Implant Procedure - Your General dentist in Lewisville, Texas

 Dental implant surgery is typically performed in several visits over the course of several months.
 While this might seem like a lengthy procedure, the vast majority of patients find it well worth the time and cost because dental implants so closely resemble their natural teeth.
 A properly placed and cared for dental implant is virtually indistinguishable from a healthy natural tooth in fit, feel, stability and function!
 Let’s take a look at the typical 2-stage dental implant procedure: